From Genesis to Revelation: Recording and production

 Despite their lack of success King continued to support the group and, by mid-1968, suggested that a studio album might reverse their fortunes.
 The group were a little overwhelmed in working with a greater amount of available time on an LP, so King suggested the idea of a loose concept album that told a story about the Book of Genesis at the start and the Book of Revelation at the end, with linked instrumental tracks.
 The idea worked, and the group began to write at a faster pace.
+They would in fact end up with a surfeit of material; songs which were intended for the album but left off due to lack of space include "The Magic of Time", "Build Me a Mountain", and "Visions of Angels".
 The band recruited fellow Charterhouse pupil John Silver on the drums, and wrote and rehearsed their new material at his parents' country home in Oxford and the parents of school friend David Thomas.

+Though the album credits all the songs as written by the entire group, and BMI records credits all the songs as written by all four founding members, at this point they were still writing primarily with their pre-Genesis songwriting partnerships of Banks-Gabriel and Phillips-Rutherford, with little collaboration between the two pairs.
+In addition, many of the unlisted instrumental tunes which appear throughout the album were not written by Genesis at all.
+For example, the piano piece preceding "Fireside Song" is a cover of a choral hymn written by Herbert Howells.
+Songs which were primarily or wholly written by Banks-Gabriel include "The Serpent", "The Conqueror", "In Limbo", and "The Silent Sun", while songs which were primarily or wholly written by Phillips-Rutherford include "In the Wilderness".
+"Window" is a rare example of significant collaboration between the pairs; the music was composed on the roof of Thomas's house by Phillips and Rutherford, and the lyrics were written by Gabriel.